|

 childhood

-12-step addiction-control program is an essential first step in
+12-step addiction-control program are essential first steps in

 or preferring "toxic" or troubled (wounded) friends;